CBAM Solutions for

 Q·01What are CBAM solutions?

 CBAM solutions help exporters of covered goods in India and worldwide, and the EU importers who declare them, comply with the European Union Carbon Border Adjustment Mechanism.
-The work covers exposure assessment, measurement of embedded emissions, verification, reporting through the CBAM registry and management of certificate obligations under the definitive regime that has applied since 1 January 2026.
+The work covers exposure assessment, measurement of embedded emissions, preparation for verification by accredited verifiers, reporting through the CBAM registry and planning of certificate obligations under the definitive regime that has applied since 1 January 2026.

 Q·02What data does the European importer need from an Indian supplier?